tetsufmbio/taxontree/README.md

 If some of them could not be installed, you can try to install them manually.

-> NOTE: Third-party software are only required when using TaxOnTree phylogenetic pipeline.
+> NOTE: Third-party software is only required when using TaxOnTree phylogenetic pipeline.
-If your input is a tree in Newick format, no third-party software are necessary.
+If your input is a tree in Newick format, no third-party software is necessary.

 If the installation goes well, it should create an executable called *taxontree* and display the following message after the command `./taxontree -version`.